Peter Harrison: COP15 has sent an unambiguous signal on the urgent need to value nature

 Reporting standards for nature and biodiversity to reflect these disclosures are also being rapidly advanced.
 Companies have started to pilot the use of Taskforce on Nature-related Financial Disclosures (TNFD) and Science Based Targets for Nature (SBTN) – equivalents of the widely-adopted climate frameworks – and the International Sustainability Standards Board (ISSB) will build on these efforts to help set international standards on nature loss.

 The appetite from investors is there.
-Schroders’ Global Investor Survey released in 2022 saw that 63% of investors globally want fund managers to focus on natural capital and biodiversity engagement with companies – higher even than climate at 59%.
+Schroders’ Global Investor Survey released last month saw that 63% of investors want fund managers to focus on natural capital and biodiversity engagement with companies – higher even than climate at 59%.

 To truly reach the scale of financial flows required, the framework agreed in Montréal must turn into rapid and deep alignment on policy and on incentives (and disincentives) – as we’re increasingly seeing on climate change.
 And it will drive towards greater data sharing, including disclosure for businesses.